DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Chart types
   - Chart design principles and rules
   - Create bar/column, histogram, line, area charts
-- Assign Build 3: Compile Home Value and Sales Data.
-Work with randomly-assigned partner to compile spreadsheet data for assigned properties, due TBA, worth 5 points.
+- Assign random pairs to Build 3: Compile Home Value and Sales Data for assigned properties.
+Start your co-authored Google Document, with link to your co-authored Google Sheet, set them to *anyone can comment*, and insert on our Build doc.
+Due Sunday Oct 6th 9pm (same deadline as the quiz), worth 5 points.

 ### Mon Oct 7
 - Before class, [create a free account on Datawrapper](https://app.datawrapper.de/signin/).